xkunwu/xkunwu.github.io/research/18HandPose/18HandPose.md

     <figcaption>Fig~2: Geometrically more meaningful guidance maps. (a) EDT map used for propagating distance from a single point. (b-c) Two different implementations of approximate geodesic distance map for the pinky fingertip.
     </figcaption>
 </figure>
-So we propose to use geodesic distance functions, for better measure on the surface of hand.
+So we propose to use geodesic distance functions, for a better measure on the surface of the hand.
-As shown in Fig~2 b-c, our algorithm can correctly tell the distance from the tip of pinky finger to other points on the hand.
+As shown in Fig~2 b-c, our algorithm can correctly tell the distance from the tip of the pinky finger to other points on the hand.

 #### Approximation
 The problem of using geodesics is that computation cost is high, especially for calculating the distance functions for each joint of a sample hand in a very large training dataset.
-Notice the assumption of $R^3$ is problematic - our input depth image is only “2.5D” by definition, as we can only capture partial surface that is visible from one view point.
+Notice the assumption of $R^3$ is problematic - our input depth image is only “2.5D” by definition, as we can only capture partial surface that is visible from one viewpoint.
 So we adopted an approximation strategy: we first calculate the 2D (signed) [Euclidean Distance Transformation (EDT)](https://ieeexplore.ieee.org/document/1177156), then we can propagate distances from each joint location using [Fast Marching Method (FMM)](https://www.pnas.org/content/93/4/1591).

 ## Framework